micmejia/bible-dump/NKJV/Isaiah/Isa 42.md

 ###### 1
 "Behold!
-My Servant whom I uphold, My [^a]Elect One _in whom_ My soul delights!
+My Servant whom I uphold, My Elect One _in whom_ My soul delights!
 I have put My Spirit upon Him; He will bring forth justice to the Gentiles.

 ###### 2
 He will not cry out, nor raise _His voice,_ Nor cause His voice to be heard in the street.

 ###### 3
-A bruised reed He will not break, And [^b]smoking flax He will not [^c]quench; He will bring forth justice for truth.
+A bruised reed He will not break, And smoking flax He will not quench; He will bring forth justice for truth.

 ###### 4
 He will not fail nor be discouraged, Till He has established justice in the earth; And the coastlands shall wait for His law."